lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/4_Test_Container_for_Pipelines.md

 ### Key considerations

-**Building containers is a complex skill set, prefer to find and reuse existing container images, rather than building your own container images**
+IMPORTANT: Building containers is a complex skill set, **prefer to find and reuse existing container images**, rather than building your own container images
  - FIND existing containers by searching for a tool (i.e. 'gatk' etc... on public container registries - see list in next section & example below)
  - SEE Biocontainers for an intro to container technologies - [link](https://biocontainers-edu.readthedocs.io/en/latest/)